Paralint/vault-pki-starter/README.md

 vault server --config ./vault-config.hcl
 ```

+You will likely open a new window to work from that point on...
+To avoid the error `server gave HTTP response to HTTPS client`, set the environment variable again `VAULT_ADDR=http://localhost:8200`.

 # Initialize Vault
 Everything Vault persists to disk is encrypted.
 There is no hardcoded key in Vault, you must generate one at instllation time.
 There is a single key shared by all members of a cluster.